Is There A Doctor I Can See For Help With Depression?

 What to expect in your sessions

 The content of a session with a mental health provider may vary somewhat based on their title.
-A session with a psychiatrist may look different than one with a psychologist, for example.
-A psychiatrist may inquire about your medical history and ask you questions about how you’re feeling and the challenges you may be facing.
+For example, a session with a psychiatrist may look different than one with a psychologist.
+A psychiatrist may inquire about your medical history and ask questions about how you’re feeling and the challenges you face.

-A psychologist, therapist, or social worker will likely focus only on the latter.
+A psychologist, therapist, or social worker may focus only on the latter.
 They may ask you to tell them about yourself, your life, your symptoms, your goals, and what’s been bothering you.
-Once you’ve been working together a while, they may also provide you with “homework” from time to time: things to think about or practice in your life before your next session.
+Once you’ve been working together for a while, they may also provide you with “homework” occasionally, such as ideas to consider or skills to practice before your next session.

 The importance of trust and safety

 Building a relationship with a mental health professional is like any other relationship in that it involves trust being built over time.
-Your provider should be a good listener and should be non-judgmental, and able to create a space where you feel safe and comfortable expressing your feelings.
-If not, it can be difficult for trust to form which can impede the therapeutic process.
-In a case like these, it’s in your best interest to continue your search by seeking a different provider.
+Your provider should be a good listener, non-judgmental, and able to create a space where you are safe and comfortable expressing your feelings.
+If not, forming trust may be difficult, which can impede the therapeutic process.
+In these cases, you may continue your search by seeking a different provider.

-If you’re nervous going into an appointment, you can talk about this with your therapist.
-They’ll likely try and make you as comfortable as possible so you can get the most out of the appointment and your ongoing treatment process.
+If you’re nervous about an appointment, discuss these feelings with your therapist.
+They can try to make you as comfortable as possible so you can get the most out of the appointment and your ongoing treatment process.
 Don’t be afraid to ask questions along the way, either.
-A therapy session is your time, and it should suit your needs.
+A therapy session is your time.

 Takeaway

-Experiencing symptoms of depression can make you feel alone, but you should know that there’s help and resources available to assist you through this challenge.
+Experiencing symptoms of depression can cause loneliness, but help and resources are available to assist you through this challenge.
 In addition to reaching out to your support system of friends and family members, you may find it helpful to speak with a licensed therapist, whether in person or online.
-With BetterHelp, you can be matched with a therapist who has experience helping people with depression.
-Take the first step toward relief from depression and reach out to BetterHelp today.

 Seeking to improve your mental health?